AlternateParts/alternateparts.github.io/_posts/2020-10-20-nomad-cyclist-problem.md

 ## Decision Variable
 In simple words, decision variables are the variables that will contain the output of the Linear Programming algorithm.
 The decision made by our algorithm!

 For TSP, a decision variable will be a 2D list of the same size as Distance Matrix.
-It will contain `1` in the cells whose crosponding roads must be visited and hence part of the output route.
+It will contain `1` in the cells whose corresponding roads must be visited and hence part of the output route.
 And `0` at roads that must not be traveled.

 ![Decision Variable for Traveling Salesman Problem](/images/nomad-cyclist/decision-variable-tsp.png)